kalinkochnev/XRoads/xroads-react/README.md

 {"key":"5b4ab7859fc63d623df1d8a5072f519aca9c8abb"}
 ```

-* Put the token in the .env.development file as the value of the REACT_APP_XROADS_TEMP_TOKEN env var
+* Copy the `.env.development` file to a `.env.development.local` , and set the value of REACT_APP_XROADS_TEMP_TOKEN env var in `.env.development.local`  to the token that you retrieved above

 As a side note, with this token, now you can call the REST API:
 ```bash